MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 #### The user was successfully authenticated in Azure Active Directory but the user account is disabled in Business Central.

-This message occurs when the user has a valid account in Business Central, but the account is disabled.
-If you open the user account in Business Central, you'll see that the **State** field is set to **Disabled**.
+This message occurs when the user's account is valid, but the account is disabled.
+If you open the user account in Business Central, you'll see the **State** field is set to **Disabled**.

 *Resolution*